ECP-WarpX/WarpX/Docs/source/install/hpc/cori.rst

 .. code-block:: bash

-   conda create -n myenv -c conda-forge python mamba ipykernel ipympl matplotlib numpy pandas yt openpmd-viewer openpmd-api h5py fast-histogram
+   conda create -n myenv -c conda-forge python mamba ipykernel ipympl==0.8.1 matplotlib numpy pandas yt openpmd-viewer openpmd-api h5py fast-histogram

 We then follow the `Customizing Kernels with a Helper Shell Script <https://docs.nersc.gov/services/jupyter/#customizing-kernels-with-a-helper-shell-script>`__ section to finalize the setup of using this conda-environment as a custom Jupyter kernel.